MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **fromStart**: This is only used if the effect is already playing.
 Intuitively, `true` means "play the effect from its beginning" and `false` means "elongate the ongoing effect".
 In practice, it is more subtle.
 Effects have limited resources (CPU) and so when you play the effect while it is already playing, the resources have to be split between the current "play" and the new on.
 The `fromStart` parameter controls how to "overlap" the new run with the current one.
 When `true` it will optimize available resources to playing it again.
 When `false` it will optimize available resources to letting the first effect finish.
 You can think of this parameter as controlling which of the two get the bigger "oomph".

 ### TrailFx Gizmo

-Lines that follow the object when moved
+The trail effect is a "line emitter".
+Moving the emitter changes the next parts of the line emitted but the rest stays the same.
+Tail eventually depletes.

-Can have a flat or tapered end
+Can have a flat or tapered end.

-Is very costly to performance if overused due to per frame rendering
+Costly to performance if overused.

 Same API as [particle gizmo](#particlefx-gizmo)